aleksandr-vin/aleksandr-vin.github.io/_posts/2021-07-14-refactoring-hints.md

 ### Soft resets

 Sometimes you're in the middle of a change but the day is over.
 There is a thing you can do to still have a "backup": commit all, push it to *origin* and do a _soft reset_ with `git reset --soft head~`.
-Thta way your WIP changes are on your branch on remote repo and you still see all the changes uncommitted locally.
+That way your WIP changes are on your branch on remote repo and you still see all the changes uncommitted locally.